tnichols217/notes/APBiology/6/Notes/Worksheets/2 - Big protein synthesis foldable.md

 	- Once a stop codon is hit, a water molecule is added to the end of the chain and the chain is released from the ribsome as well as the mRNA
 4. 4
 	- The golgi apparatus may take the protein and further modify it by folding it in different ways to change the function and form of the protein.
+	- It may also modify the functional group on the amino acids
 	- Phosphylation and